angelrojasjim/crawlerProject/README.md

 chmod +x run-tasks.sh

 And run the srcipt to produce the output files.
-IMPORTANT NOTE: we must need the default folder for the downloads of your browser: "$HOME/Downloads/".
+IMPORTANT NOTE: we must have the default folder for the downloads of your browser as "$HOME/Downloads/".
 In this way, the script is able to move the myThings.json file in the out folder and produce the filtered results.